 Lighting is everything in underwater photography, whether by natural or artificial light.
 For flash photography I use INON strobes.
 For video I use compact Weefine LED lights.
 Size is important.
 Not only is it easier to travel with smaller equipment, it is easier to handle in and out of the water, and allows you to get close to subjects with less risk of damaging the reef, or scaring the critters away.

 Aerial imagery is by DJI Inspire 1 Pro.
-This incredible piece of equipment bridges the gap between remote control flyers and videographers, and allows me to capture cinema quality footage.
-The drone is capable of high speed and long range, and captures 4K video with its on-board camera.
+This professional drone is able to capture cinema quality video footage and high resolution still photographs.
+The drone is capable of high speed and long range.
 Key features are its stability and smoothness and is its unrestricted 360 degree view.
 This has significant advantages for filming, without interference from spinning blades, landing legs or shadows.
 This is no toy.
-With the fully manual X5 (micro 4/3) camera installed, high resolution still photos can be captured using various lenses and filters.